nartexyu/ui-demo/README.md

 ### Glassmorphism (Days 5-6)

 **Description:**
 Glassmorphism is characterized by translucent elements and frosted glass effects layered over vibrant backgrounds.
 For this theme, I created a Spotify player that interacts with the Spotify API.
 Ideally, I should have used the Spotify Playback SDK, which is on my to-do list.
 As it stands, the player requires a Spotify account and an active session on a different device to work correctly, which I recognize is not ideal.
+It's basically no more than a remote control without the playback SDK.
+To make it work, login to Spotify through the demo.
+Then open Spotify on your phone or desktop app to create an active session (may require you to play/pause a song if previously inactive) and keep it open in the background.
+Finally, refresh the demo.
+Hovering on the left side of the screen will also allow you to search for a song to play.

 **Key Features:**

-- Transparent cards and containers with a glass-like effect.
+- This style showcases translucent cards and containers with frosted glass effects, creating a sense of depth and layering.
 - Integration with the Spotify API for dynamic content.
-- Interactive media controls with a sleek, modern design.
+- Features a song search functionality and a light/dark mode toggle, offering users customization and an enhanced interactive experience.

 **Future Improvements**

 - Implement the Spotify Web Playback SDK for better performance and reduce the number of API calls.
-- Improve authorization by using OAuth 2.0 flow.
+- Integration with the Spotify API to deliver dynamic, real-time music content.
 - Finish converting to jotai and fix file structure.

 **Screenshots:**